alfredo1995/metal-slug/README.md

     Git LFS is a Git extension that allows you to store large files on external servers, such as Git LFS itself or cloud storage services.

 I will provide an example of how Git LFS was used for the "Library" and "Assets" folders in this project, along with a sample text instructing people on how to install the necessary libraries and configure the "Library" and "Assets" folders.

-Foi configurando o Git LFS para rastrear os arquivos na pasta "libary", "assets" e armazená-los externamente.
+Git LFS was configured to track files in the "library" and "assets" folders and store them externally.

     //Inicializar o Git LFS
     git lfs install